ibmendoza/salt/README.md

 A simple NaCl library to generate an encrypted token with claims like that of JWT.
 NaCl already provides encrypt-then-MAC capability so you don't need HMAC to sign the token

-Claims: set exp using the convenience function ExpiresInSeconds, ExpiresInMinutes or ExpiresInHours
+Claims: set exp using the following convenience functions:

+- ExpiresInSeconds
+- ExpiresInMinutes
+- ExpiresInHours
+- ExpiresInDays
+- ExpiresInMonths

 Generate NaCl key: call GenerateKey()